-- By June 2006, the materials for the Education Portfolio for every school-aged child in care were delivered to the regional offices. - The roles and responsibilities of all stakeholders were developed and address the implementation and ongoing maintenance of the Education Portfolio for each child in care.
-This information is being included in each Education Portfolio and in presentations and training conducted by CPS education specialists. - A communication plan for stakeholders was developed to highlight improving educational outcomes and the importance of tracking education documents through the use of the Education Portfolio. - Presentations and training on the Educational Portfolio were conducted with Court Appointed Special Advocates (CASA), various school districts throughout the state, the National Foster Parent Association, and CPS staff.
-Presentations will also target education service centers and the Texas Foster Parent Association. - Changes to the DFPS automated case management system are being made to track the implementation of the Educational Portfolio.
+- DFPS policy and procedures were developed to ensure the educational needs of children in care are identified, documented, and met in each school district. - By June 2006, the materials for the Education Portfolio for every school-aged child in care were delivered to the regional offices.
+Training for CPS caseworkers was revised to stress the importance of the Education Portfolio, and methods for gathering and maintaining the information. - Presentations and training on the Educational Portfolio were conducted with Court Appointed Special Advocates (CASA), various school districts throughout the state, the National Foster Parent Association, and CPS staff.
+Presentations also target education service centers and the Texas Foster Parent Association.